 Although we have explained both these concepts above separately, and you can draw the difference between these two branches of economics.
 We will compare these two in one place to avoid any kind of doubts.
 So, we will just begin with basic meanings.

-Microeconomics examines the market situation for a company.
+Microeconomics examines the individual market’s behavior.
 It looks at the ways the company could maximize its production and capacity so that it can lower the prices of goods or services.
 This helps the company to better place itself and survive the fierce competition.
-So, in simple words, we can say that microeconomics helps individuals to grow.

 Microeconomics takes a bottom-up approach to analyze the economy whereas macroeconomics takes a top-down approach.